jh3nd3rs0n/jargyle/README.md

 ### 4. 13.
 Logging

+Jargyle uses Simple Logging Facade for Java (SLF4J) for logging and uses java.util.logging as its underlying framework.

-Jargyle uses Java's built-in logging framework.
-There are seven logging levels in the order of highest priority to the lowest priority:
+In java.util.logging, there are seven logging levels in the order of highest priority to the lowest priority:

 -   `SEVERE`
 -   `WARNING`